-There are 4 core modules.
+The programme is designed to be linear with module 1 followed by module 2, 3 and 4 in order.
 The programme does not follow the standard, Senate Regulations Governing Undergraduate Programmes of Study.

 Pass mark at module- level for FY Level 3 Certificate without progression to BSc Physiotherapy Requirements for progression to BSc Physiotherapy Year 1 Physiotherapy Foundation Year 40.00% Overall CWA of 70.00%, and module marks of at least 70% for PH0001 and at least 65.00% for each of the other modules (BS0011, BS0012, BS0013)